Towards a Physics Foundation Model: Introduction

 The primary barrier to a truly ``\textit{train once, deploy anywhere}'' Physics Foundation Model (PFM) is the immense diversity of physical phenomena coupled with highly expensive and limited data.
 A single model intended as a surrogate for computational fluid dynamics, for example, must reconcile the micrometers and milliseconds of microfluidics with the kilometers and hours of weather forecasting.
 Critically, the same initial state can evolve into vastly different outcomes depending on the governing physical laws.
 A PFM must therefore either be explicitly provided with a complete system description (e.g. scale, boundary conditions, material properties, governing equations) or infer the dynamics from the given input data itself.
 As the variety of problems scales, the former becomes impractical and defeats the purpose of a truly general model.

 Here, we propose that the path towards PFMs lies in emulating the in-context learning abilities of LLMs \citep{brownLanguageModelsAre2020, agarwalManyshotInContextLearning2024}.
 Instead of being explicitly told the governing equations, a model should infer the underlying dynamics from a "prompt" consisting of a short sequence of prior states.
 Such a model could adapt its predictions on the fly, enabling a single, unified architecture to tackle a wide array of physical scenarios.
+Furthermore, the model should use little implicit bias to remain as general as possible.
 This paradigm shift presents fundamental research challenges that we address through the General Physics Transformer (GP\textsubscript{hy}T) trained on a diverse 1.8 TB corpus of simulation data.
 With this model, we investigate three critical questions: